Netherlands in World War II: Liberation

 As the Allied advance continued, German forces permitted further humanitarian relief.
 Between 29 April and 8 May, Operations Manna, Chowhound, and Faust were undertaken to deliver food to Dutch civilians behind German lines by air and ground.

 German forces in northwest Europe had already surrendered on 4 May, but Royal Canadian Regiment General Charles Foulkes sought an explicit surrender of remaining forces in The Netherlands.
 On 5 May—known today as Liberation Day—Generaloberst Johannes Blaskowitz did so at Hotel de Wereld in Wageningen.
 At that point, only a few of the Wadden Islands in the north were still defended by the Wehrmacht.
 The final capitulation of Germany occurred three days later on 8 May.

 Some sporadic violence continued throughout the country, with some German troops refusing to surrender.
 On 7 May, the day before Canadian forces arrived, a group of German soldiers opened fire on civilians celebrating on Dam Square in Amsterdam, killing 32.
 The same day there was a firefight at Amsterdam Centraal station.
 During victory celebrations in Oldenzaal on 8 May, a group of boys exploded leftover German grenades and created an explosion that killed nine and injured 60.
 The last German holdouts, about 600 soldiers isolated on the northern island of Schiermonnikoog, finally surrendered on 11 June.

 After being liberated, Dutch citizens began taking the law into their own hands, like in other liberated countries, such as France.
 Collaborators and Dutch women who had relationships with men of the German occupying force, called "Moffenmeiden" were abused and humiliated in public, usually by having their heads shaved and painted orange.
+There have been attempts to ask for apologies for this abuse.

 Deaths caused by the war

 Estimates of deaths resulting from World War II vary, but of a total population of 8.8 million, one source cites 237,300 deaths.
 The largest number of deaths was 104,000 Jews who died or were killed in German concentration camps.
 Fifty thousand people are estimated to have died because of inadequate medical care, 30,000 of 550,000 Dutch men forced to work in Germany died, 23,000 died in air raids by both Germans and Allies, 18,000 died of starvation in the Hunger Winter, 5,000 Dutch died in prison or concentration camps, 4,500 Dutch soldiers were killed defending the Netherlands during the German invasion, and 2,800 people were executed, including nineteen women.
 In addition to those figures, 10,000 Dutch men fighting for the Germans were killed.
 Allied soldiers killed in the liberation of the Netherlands from the Germans totalled 50,000.
+During the war nearly half of the Dutch merchant fleet was destroyed and as a result a total of 3400 crew members died.